amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/README.md

 into the credential manager to help users determine when all running logic has transitioned to using the new key -->

+**Important:** Ensure all your GitHub App processes are functioning correctly with the new key before removing the old keys.

 After confirming that all your processes are successfully using the new key:

 1. Remove the old private key: